tendermint/tendermint/spec/p2p/p2p-top-level.md

 The design decision is to use an overlay network.
 Instead of having *N* connections, each node only maintains a relatively small number (bounded by constants, say 10 to 50).
 In principle, this allows to implement more efficient communication (e.g., gossiping), provided that with this small number of connections per node, the system as a whole stays connected.
 This overlay network is established by the **peer-to-peer system (p2p)**, which is composed of the p2p layers of the participating nodes that locally decide with which peers a node keeps connections.

+GOAL: what are the consequences of the choices in the config file

 <!---
 # Outline